petermekhaeil/nextjs-commerce-shopify/README.md

 # nextjs-commerce-shopify

 Collection of hooks and data fetching functions to integrate Shopify in a React application.
-Designed to work with [Next.js Commerce](https://demo.vercel.store/).
+Designed to work with [Next.js Commerce](https://demo.vercel.store/) and can be used for other React commerce applications that need Shopify integration.

 **This package requires modifications to your Next.js Commerce application.
-For a smoother integration, see [vercel/commerce#186](https://github.com/vercel/commerce/pull/186).**
+For a smoother integration, use their own Shopify support.**

 ## Getting Started